-Welcome to an introduction to adult services for transition age youth!
-In Rhode Island, transition planning occurs between the ages of 14-22 for students who have been diagnosed with an Intellectual or Developmental Disability that indicates support services into adulthood may be needed.
-In your hands is a packet of information to introduce you to adult services and help you and your child plan for their future.
+Welcome to an introduction to transition planning and adult services for transition-age youth!

+In Rhode Island, transition planning occurs between the ages of 14 - 22 for students diagnosed with an Intellectual or Developmental Disability that indicates support services in adulthood may be needed.